 All three of the Endowus Income Portfolios are not intended to be decumulating.
 While the underlying funds may at times utilise capital to alleviate distribution shortfall or smooth out payout stability during times of volatility, all three portfolios are designed either for potential capital preservation (Stable Income) or potential growth (Higher Income and Future Income).

-In addition to the decumulating concerns raised, many of the other passive income solutions out there, such as annuity products, endowment plans and insurance-linked products have delivered tepid results to investors because of high hidden costs, transaction charges, poorly designed structures or poor underlying asset choices.
-While they look good initially, the actual returns and performance of many of these products have been very mixed with those involving an investment component to it generating well-below market returns.
+In addition to the decumulating concerns raised, many of the other passive income solutions out there — such as annuity products, endowment plans, and insurance-linked products — have delivered tepid results to investors because of high hidden costs, transaction charges, poorly designed structures or poor underlying asset choices.
+While they look good initially, the actual returns and performance of many of these products have been very mixed, with those involving an investment component generating well-below market returns.

 Any opinion or estimate above is made on a general basis and none of Endowus, nor any of its affiliates, representatives or agents have given any consideration to nor have made any investigation of the objective, financial situation or particular need of any user, reader, any specific person.
 Opinions expressed herein are subject to change without notice.

 Investment involves risk.
 Past performance is not necessarily a guide to future performance or returns.
 The value of investments and the income from them can go down as well as up, and you may not get the full amount you invested.
 Rates of exchange may cause the value of investments to go up or down.
 Individual stock performance does not represent the return of a fund.